ermlikeyeah/ermlikeyeah.github.io/_posts/2017-02-19-design-museum.markdown

 So, this post is a collection of Some Things That Caught My Eye.
 I put the images on [my Instagram account](//www.instagram.com/idlesi/) originally.

 ![](/assets/2017-02-19-what-is.jpeg)
-What is ‘good’ design? on the top floor of the Design Museum. [[View on Instagram](//www.instagram.com/p/BQsdoJZA_7j/)]
+What is ‘good’ design? sign on the top floor of the Design Museum. [[View on Instagram](//www.instagram.com/p/BQsdoJZA_7j/)]

 ![](/assets/2017-02-19-zx.jpeg)
-Sinclair ZX Spectrum, and a paddle in the bottom right. [[View on Instagram](//www.instagram.com/p/BQsdvbdgElP/)]
+Sinclair ZX Spectrum – and a paddle in the bottom right. [[View on Instagram](//www.instagram.com/p/BQsdvbdgElP/)]

 ![](/assets/2017-02-19-too-old.jpeg)
 I think old age starts at… (Not my reply by the way.) [[View on Instagram](//www.instagram.com/p/BQseO4-ArDQ/)]